 St Peter's Church

-Please note that our service of Remembrance will be on Sunday 8th of November starting at 10.50am
+Service of Remembrance on Sunday 8th of November

 Our bible study will take place every Tuesday at 7.30pm